 - Explicit data consent forms (can be included in the onboarding process)

-The sign-up process is followed by user onboarding, designed to introduce users to the key features and functionalities of the product and collect basic user data for further personalization.
+The sign-up process is followed by onboarding, designed to introduce users to the product's key features and collect basic user data for further personalization.

 To promote engagement and connect with users on an emotional level, your application can display the following signals during the onboarding process: